SEPS-UniSG/Applied-Multivariate-Statistics/MVAghdis/README.md

 # MVAghdis
-Plots three probability density functions and three cumulative density functions of the GH, Hyperbolic and NIG distributions.
+Plots probability density functions and cumulative distribution functions of the GH, Hyperbolic and NIG distributions.

 ```python
 # works on numpy 1.23.5, matplotlib 3.6.2 and scipy 1.10.0